 The Pre-Season will consist of 3 mandatory classroom sessions.

 The Regular-Season will consist of 6 Practices with 350 scored targets & 3 Competition shoots with 400 targets scored.

-The Post-Season will include any tie-breaking shoot-offs and the Team Awards & Presentation(T.A.P.) for the following seasonal awards:
+The Post-Season will include any tie-breaking shoot-offs and the Team Awards & Presentation(T.A.P.) for the following seasonal awards(subject to change):

 Top Shot | Most Improved Shooter | AIM State Championship Team Leader | VYTL Team Leader | AIM Zone Championship Team Leader | Jr. Lieutenant | Parental Support Award

 Also, during the T.A.P., any Blue Eagle that has reached the end of their career and has accumulated the minimum amount of Honors, will at that time be inducted into the prestigious Blue Eagles Hall of Fame.